emiliocs26/TOTEM_GWAS/README.md

 ------------------------------------------------

 The data directory includes phenotype data that is not publicly available (FT for each replicate).

+FIRST: run makedirs.py to creat all directories the scripts need to save their results

+Furthermore:
 To run firstpass_script.py & evaluation_firstpass.py , the following script must be run first:
 - gene_annotation_script.py
 - emma_pvalue_indices.py